alphalemon/alphalemon-docs/add-custom-block.rst

 AlphaLemon CMS requires you to implement a new class derived from the **AlBlockManager** object.

-This class can be placed everywhere into the FancyBlockBundle's folder, but it is a best practice to ad it under the **FancyBlockBundle/Core/Block** folder.
+This class can be placed everywhere into the FancyBlockBundle folder, but it is a best practice to ad it under the **FancyBlockBundle/Core/Block** folder.

 The command just run had already added this class for you, as follows: